richard-warren/locomotionAnalysis/models/README.md

 - is there a quantitative index that tells the non-linearity of a relationship? eg fraction of variance explained non-linearly after regressing away linear relationship?

 # long term todo
+- [ ] make isSated variable, or some predictor that encodes how sated they are?
 - [ ] sliding window mutual information to find optimal leads/lags for predictors, sort of like a non-linear version of cross-correlations
 - [ ] should obstacle height be included somehow?
 - [ ] add isBlinking based on eye tracking confidence to analyzeSession?
 - [ ] housekeeping
-  - [ ] figure out how to deal with different scoreThresh for new sessions // which analyses will potentially be affected by this, eg paw contacts, fixTracking...
   - [ ] make sure getKinematicData works with new analysis... will we be using this in the new project at all?
   - [ ] get rid of redundant video files
 - [ ] documentation for creating training data